An elementary-only independent school located in Atlanta, serving children ages three through Sixth Grade since 1951.

 • On P.E. days, children should wear shorts, pants, jogging outfits, or loose-fitting clothing.

 • Tennis shoes or appropriate athletic footwear should be worn (no jellies, platform shoes, clogs, sandals, or boots).
-Please note that if rain or winter boots are worn to school due to weather, the student should change into athletic shoes for the remainder of the school day.
+If rain or winter boots are worn to school due to weather, the student should change into athletic shoes for the remainder of the school day.

 • Early Learners and Pre-K students should bring a pair of rain boots to keep at School for the academic year.